/docs folder contains the Infection Monkey Documentation site.

 /content.
 This is the directory which contains the content files.
 Read this to understand how pages are organized in that folder.

 In this directory you should place images,

-This folder controls a lot of parameters regarding the site generation.
+This folder controls many of the parameters regarding the site generation.

 This is the theme we’re using.
-It’s a submodule (so to get it you need to run
+It’s a submodule (to get it you need to run

 git submodule update).
 It’s our own fork of the learn theme.
-If we want to make changes to the theme itself or pull updates from the upstream you’ll do it here.
+If you want to make changes to the theme itself, or pull updates from the upstream, you’ll do it here.

 These are the build output of

 hugo and should never be